Gaudeamus013/Gaudeamus013/README.md

 <hr>

 <pre>
-💻  I am a computer engineer with an MBA.
+💻  I'm a computer engineer with an MBA.
 🌱  I was born in the cold lands of Punta Arenas but now I’m surviving in Santiago de Chile.
 📚  I return after a decade to coding with much enthusiasm.
 🛠️  I have been a teacher and public officer for more than 10 years.